netanelazran11/BiomedSciAI_ACL_Project/README.md

 ## Introduction

-`bmfm-multi-omics` is a comprehensive software package that not only facilitates this combinatorial exploration but is also inherently flexible and easily extensible to incorporate novel methods as the field continues to advance.
-It also facilitates downstream tasks such as cell type annotation, perturbation prediction, and batch effect correction on benchmark datasets. `bmfm-multi-omics` is built upon anndata, HuggingFace Transformers and PyTorchLighting to ensure integration into exsisting software stacks.
+`biomed-multi-omic` is a comprehensive software package that not only facilitates this combinatorial exploration but is also inherently flexible and easily extensible to incorporate novel methods as the field continues to advance.
+It also facilitates downstream tasks such as cell type annotation, perturbation prediction, and batch effect correction on benchmark datasets. `biomed-multi-omic` is built upon anndata, HuggingFace Transformers and PyTorchLighting to ensure integration into exsisting software stacks.

 ## Package Architecture